Cloud Functions

 Write functions in typescript, deploy JS

 We must provide functions in JS.
-The convention is to store TS source code in src/
+The convention is to store TS source code in src/ and store the transpiled JS in lib/.

-Admin SDK
+admin SDK

 import { initializeApp } from "firebase-admin/app"